ECU DEPARTMENT OF BIOLOGICAL AND ENVIRONMENTAL SCIENCES

 BES DEGREE OPTIONS AT ECU

-Environmental Health Sciences
+Environmental Health Science

-- The Environmental Management and Natural Resources concentration prepares students to work with governments and environmental industries to assess environmental impact for optimum management strategies.
+- The Environmental Management and Natural Resources concentration prepares students to work with governments and environmental industries to assess the environmental impact for optimum management strategies.

 - The Public Health concentration prepares students to work for government health departments as well as community public health initiatives, including hygiene, diet, and disease transmission risks.